This Mercury Retrograde, It's Time To Spice Up Your Sex Life

 Mercury retrograde has a reputation for messing with our communication skills — something that's super important in our relationships and our sex lives.
 And while the transit may feel all doom and gloom, especially in the year of 2020, there is a way to take advantage of its backwards dance and turn it into something hot, sexy, and actually beneficial in the bedroom.

-Astrologer Lisa Stardust says that Mercury retrograde is a great time to experiment, especially when the planet of communication is retrograde in Scorpio, which it will be from October 13 to the 27.
+Astrologer Lisa Stardust says that Mercury retrograde is a great time to experiment, especially when the planet of communication is retrograde in Scorpio, which it will be from 13th to 27th October.
 "Mercury in Scorpio is known to enjoy kinks, let their freak flag fly, be open to new positions, and want to try new ones," Stardust explains.
 "If there’s a position that you always wanted to try, then go for it!
 Embrace your fetishes and don’t be shy about speaking up."
 Literally, speak up — your partner may want you to use some dirty talk, Stardust adds.
 Just be patient, since Mercury retrograde really does mess with our communication skills.

 Advertisement

 This particular retrograde involves the two most sexual signs of the zodiac: Scorpio and Taurus, says Narayana Montúfar, senior astrologer for SunSigns.com.
 "The bedroom can actually be the best place to hide during this retro-nightmare!" she says.
 "Highly sexual and tactical, Scorpio plans its moves, slowly drawing its victim in.
 So when stress shows up at your door, close your laptop, forget about work, and focus on charming the heck out of your partner."
-Sex is a great way to get our mind off of what's going on in the world and de-stress (especially if you're experiencing Election Stress Disorder) even if it's just for a little while.
+Sex is a great way to get our mind off of what's going on in the world and de-stress even if it's just for a little while.

 Montúfar also points out that Uranus in Taurus is one of the protagonists of this transit, which means that getting out of our comfort zones when it comes to sex will certainly help us deal with the stress.
 "Ruled by Venus, Taurus is sensuality personified, so regardless of our sign, we can channel our inner Taurean and take a chill pill instead of freaking out about what’s not going our way," she explains.
 This means trying new positions, toys, and other bedroom antics that we normally wouldn’t get up to.
 During Mercury retrograde, these experiments can end up being a lot of fun, rather than awkward or embarrassing.